amadeus-inr/CodinGame/README.md

 ## Strategy

 1. Set-up DEV environment prior to game
-2. Two people play quickly in the beginning while the third checks that whole flow works
+2. Two people play quickly in the beginning in the webapp while the third checks that whole flow works.
 3. Once the basics are clear discuss the strategy

 ## Let's start!